rollbar/rollbar-agent/README.md

 ratchetd
 ========
-A daemon to monitor log files and push message to Ratchet.io
+A daemon to monitor log files and push messages to Ratchet.io